-Frozen shoulder, or adhesive capsulitis as is it called in the medical community, is a relatively common condition that we really should know more about.
+Frozen shoulder, or adhesive capsulitis, is a reasonably common condition that we really should know more about.
 The more we know, the greater chance we have of avoiding it altogether.
-Oh, and just so you know, it can actually be exacerbated by cold temperatures.
+It also may help us help others a little more.

 In addition to reduced lubrication and joint volume, contracture and fibrosis of the connective tissue that forms the joint capsule occurs.
 The joint capsule and the synovial membrane thicken (with scar tissue), which restricts the joint further and can lead to inflammation and more pain.
-The soft-tissue structures that comprise the joint cpasule include the tendons of teres minor, infraspinatus, subscapularis, supraspinatus the biceps long head.
-(Reference).
+Interestingly as well, low-grade inflammation may not only be a symptom it may actually also be a contributing factor in the development of this thickening response of the connective tissues and the resultant contracture. (reference).

 How does this happen?